History of anthropology: Canada

 Canadian anthropology began, as in other parts of the Colonial world, as ethnological data in the records of travellers and missionaries.
 In Canada, Jesuit missionaries such as Fathers LeClercq, Le Jeune and Sagard, in the 17th century, provide the oldest ethnographic records of native tribes in what was then the Dominion of Canada.
 The academic discipline has drawn strongly on both the British Social Anthropology and the American Cultural Anthropology traditions, producing a hybrid "Socio-cultural" anthropology.

 George Mercer Dawson

 True anthropology began with a Government department: the Geological Survey of Canada, and George Mercer Dawson (director in 1895).
 Dawson's support for anthropology created impetus for the profession in Canada.
 This was expanded upon by Prime Minister Wilfrid Laurier, who established a Division of Anthropology within the Geological Survey in 1910.

 Edward Sapir

-Anthropologists were recruited from England and the USA, setting the foundation for the unique Canadian style of anthropology.
+Anthropologists were recruited from England and the US, setting the foundation for the unique Canadian style of anthropology.
 Scholars include the linguist and Boasian Edward Sapir.